A Hilbert space approach to singularities of functions: Overview of the paper

 \begin{theorem} Let $\cal H$ be a Hilbert function space on a set $\Omega$.
 Let $\varphi$ be a pseudomultiplier of $\calh$. $\cal{ P}_\varphi$ is a closed subspace of $\cal{ H}$ and

 \end{theorem}

-This theorem contains the very interesting fact that the polar space $\cal{ P}_\varphi$, which is the set of polar vectors of a pseudomultiplier $\varphi$, together with the zero vector, is a linear subspace of $\cal H$.
+This theorem contains the very interesting fact that the polar space $\cal{ P}_\varphi$, which is the set of polar vectors of a pseudomultiplier $\varphi$, together with the zero vector, constitutes a linear subspace of $\cal H$.

 \begin{example} \rm The pseudomultiplier $\phi(z)=\frac{1}{z(z-\half)}$ on $H^2$ has no ambiguities $\cala_\phi=\{0\}$, and the polar space of $\varphi$

 See Example \ref{2kernels-phi} for proofs. \end{example}